jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 In the new kilns of northern Italy humanity could burn over 500 degrees, and thereby make glass clearer than ever before.
 And as contemporary Greek scholars reintroduced Europe to their ancestors works the Renaissance was born when the telescope and soon the microscope pierced through human narratives by extending our sense to new phenomena.

 Spanning roughly from the 14th to 17th centuries, it a profound cultural rebirth that originated in Florence and spread throughout Italy and Europe.
 This period marked a transition from medieval to modern thinking, characterized by a renewed interest in classical learning, humanism, and individual potential.

-Artists like Leonardo da Vinci and Michelangelo, scholars like Petrarch, and polymaths such as Galileo Galilei revolutionized art, science, and philosophy by challenging medieval scholasticism.
-The Renaissance emphasized human creativity, empirical observation, and the belief that individuals could master multiple disciplines, leading to unprecedented advances in art, architecture, literature, science, and political thought that would ultimately spark the Scientific Revolution and reshape Western civilization.

 Soon the Age of Science was to begin.